 Our dedicated School of Architecture Career and Outreach Coordinator assists students with gaining work experience and beginning their professional careers in architecture, interior architecture and landscape architecture.

 We support students and alumni with the licensure and certification process for architectural professionals.
 Architecture students may begin the Architectural Experience Program (AXP) as soon as they start working in an office.
 Completion of AXP, administered by the National Council of Architectural Registration Boards (NCARB), is a requirement for becoming a licensed architect in the State of California.
 Please see further information here.
-Interior architecture graduates may become certified interior designers through the National Council for Interior Design Qualification (NCIDQ).
-Students may begin fulfilling hours toward their certification after they complete 96 semester hours of their education.
+Interior graduates may become certified interior designers through the National Council for Interior Design Qualification (NCIDQ).
+Students may begin fulfilling hours toward their certification after 96 semester hours of their education.